Bard Youth Fest

 Bard Youth Fest 2018

 Bring young people together to embark on a creative journey and work on a short Shakespearean performance.
 Present your performance at the Bard Youth Fest finale alongside other groups in our professional theatre space.
-For our pilot year, taking part is FREE.

 How does it work?